-The School Health Service is mainly made up of Specialist Community Public Health Nurses, Community Staff Nurses who have a variety of skills, academic qualifications and expertise within varying areas such as sexual health, children's health, mental health, health promotion and teaching.
-We have Health Care Support workers with a range of training and skills working with children, young people and parents, alongside the school health nurses on a day to day basis and supported by administration staff.
+The School Health Service is mainly made up of Specialist Community Public Health Nurses, Community Staff Nurses who have a variety of skills, academic qualifications and expertise within varying areas such as sexual health, Children's health, mental health, health promotion and teaching.
+We have Health Care Support workers with a range of training and skills working with children, young people and parents, alongside the School Health Nurses on a day to day basis.
+There are also administration staff within clinics who also have a range of skills and expertise within the administration field.
+Who do we work with?